Best Math Activities for Preschoolers

 A game of toss with numbered containers is perfect for toddlers and preschoolers.

-Activities that teach preschoolers about sorting and making patterns
+Activities that teach sorting and making patterns

 Patterning and sorting are important math concepts.
 They help kids observe relationships and recognize and name colors and shapes.